pranavmodi/eosai/CLICK_TRACKING_SETUP.md

 // In click-tracking.cjs
 name: 'report_click'  // Change to your preference

-// In track-engagement.cjs
+// In click-tracking.cjs
-name: 'report_engagement'  // Change to your preference
+name: 'report_engagement'  // For engagement events
+name: 'report_click'       // For click events
 ```

 ### Additional Parameters